The best Disney World itinerary planning guide for families that don’t know where to start when planning a Walt Disney World vacation.

 If you are visiting Epcot and want to sleep in I would plan on arriving a bit later in the afternoon.
 There are so many incredible dining options at the World Showcase and I would book a dinner at one of them.

 Be prepared for larger crowds at Epcot during the afternoon hours.
 If you are staying at a Deluxe resort and have extended evening hours this may be a good plan for your visit.

 Helpful Epcot Planning Articles:

-Epcot has a nightly show called Epcot Forever.
+Epcot has a nightly show that takes place in the World Showcase Lagoon.
 If you are arriving late in the afternoon you may want to stay for the show.
-We really enjoyed it on our last visit.

 If you have younger kids who naturally wake up early you may want to arrive at the park for rope drop and then go back to the resort in the afternoon.

 Families with young children, especially those in strollers, will be able to navigate the park easily.
 Epcot is large park with a lot of walking, so be prepared, but during our visit when our kids were all under 5 we finished by 2:00pm.